20180519-DSC_7840-1.jpg

 Who we are

-Our work is made possible by funds from the Philadelphia Cultural Fund and donations of money and time from individuals.
+Our work in 2025 is made possible by funds from the Philadelphia Cultural Fund, and the Creative Sector Flex Fund - thanks to the Greater Philadelphia Cultural Alliance and the Pennsylvania Council on the Arts AND donations of money and time from individuals.
+We are so grateful!

 The Naked Stark is a fiscally sponsored project of Fractured Atlas, a nonprofit arts service organization.